New paragraph

 CAFE EUROPA

-My new novel, set on a Greek island, sees four young people looking for sun, sea and romance.
+Cage Europa, set on a Greek island, sees four young people looking for sun, sea and romance.
 They find these, but they also find that the island has a hidden side as crime and corrupt politics reveal that nothing is what it seems.

 Into this cultural complexity steps a naive refugee from the East whose involvement undermines the uneasy balance of north and south Europe.